User permissions required: 'View Sources' AND 'Review and label'

 The example below shows the different paragraphs that have been reviewed within the email verbatim.

-Figure: Example email verbatim showing reviewed entities across multiple paragraphs
+Example email verbatim showing correctly reviewed entities across multiple paragraphs

-The verbatim shown below shows an example where a user has not accepted or rejected all of the entity predictions in a single paragraph.
-This is incorrect, as the model will falsely treat the date entity prediction as an incorrect prediction.
+The verbatim shown below shows the same example where the user has not accepted or rejected all of the entity predictions in a single paragraph.
+This is incorrect, as the model will falsely treat the monetary quantity entity as an incorrect prediction.